 One of the big downsides to federal loans is dealing with these servicers.
 Unfortunately, the Department of Education makes it very clear that borrowers do not get to select their loan servicer.

 The good news is that there are few tricks that are available to get loans transferred from one servicer to another.

 Trick #1: Federal Loan Consolidation

-Setting aside the many issues that go with federal student loan consolidation, one of the perks of going though the process is that borrowers get their choice of new servicers.
+Setting aside the many issues that go with federal student loan consolidation, one of the perks of going through the process is that borrowers get their choice of new servicers.
 The downside is that they only have four options: Navient, MyFedLoan, Great Lakes, and Nelnet.
-As borrowers of federal loans this is the most input we get on who services our loans.
+As borrowers of federal loans, this is the most input we get on who services our loans.

-For borrowers considering federal student loan consolidation, the Student Loan Borrower Assistance page on federal consolidation has a good explanation of the process, the pros and cons, and the various options.
+For borrowers considering federal student loan consolidation, Student Loan Consolidation Guide explanation of the process, the pros and cons, and the various options.